mattyoung101/omicron/omicam/README.md

 - If you install a new library on the SBC, you will need run Tools->"Resync with remote hosts" to get the new headers.
 - CLion's remote upload occasionally (a few times per full day of work) fails temporarily, just ignore it and try again.

-## Licence
-Omicam is available under the same licence of the whole Team Omicron repo, see LICENSE.txt in the root directory.

 ## Open source libraries used
 - [log.c](https://github.com/rxi/log.c): MIT license
 - [iniparser](https://github.com/ndevilla/iniparser): MIT license